joao-portelinha/Price-Tracker/README.md

 Python script that will scrape especific PCPartPicker item pages to get the best current price for each of the items to a .CSV file.
 Angular web page that will read and display the data from the .CSV file.

-The Python script will run every time i turn my computer on and will commit/push the updated .CSV file to the docs folder where it will update the GitHub Pages webpage.
+The Python script will run every time i turn my computer on and will commit/push the updated .CSV file to the docs folder where it will update the GitHub Pages webpage (joao-portelinha.github.io/Price-Tracker/).
+STILL WIP

 ## Stack

 **Front-end:** Angular, TailwindCSS

-**"Back-end":** Python
+**"Back-end":** Python, Selenium, BeautifulSoup

 ## Screenshots